nickjillings/bitonic-sort/README.md

 The sorting algorithm takes an array of floats, doubles or unsigned integers and sorts them into a descending list.
 This function is made of three specialist kernels for each data type, allowing the CUDA compiler to make the most efficient targets for your system.

+Use `BitonicSortCUDA` to perform the sorting function.
+This will perform the copy from host to device and back. `BitonicSortCUDAZero` instead assumes the data is already on device memory, so will not do the copies.

 ## Ranking

 Ranking returns a list of indices which would sort the list, without actually touching the list.
 This is useful if you then need to use one list to sort another!

+Use `BitonicSortRankCUDA` to perform the ranking function.
+This will perform the copy from host to device and back. `BitonicSortRankCUDAZero` instead assumes the data is already on device memory, so will not do the copies.

 ### Performance